syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ![wpf hubtile unfreeze a group of tiles](Getting-Started_images/wpf-hubtile-grouping.gif)

  ## Press Notifications and Animations

-  * When a tile is pressed, it performs certain animations and it is notified by [Click](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~Click_EV.html) event.
+   When a tile is pressed, it performs certain animations and it is notified by Click event and it also supports Command binding.

-  * It also supports Command-Binding.

 ### Click event
   The [Click](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~Click_EV.html) event rises whenever the tile is pressed.